CodedOsman/docs.stemaide.com/docs/manuals/1.0/Traffic Light Module/Traffic Light Red BLINK.md

 ## OBSERVATION

 When the circuit is functioning, observe the Red LED of the tgrafic ligth blinking as expected.
-This indicates that the buzzer is receiving the signal correctly from the Arduino and is operating as intended.
+This indicates that the LED is receiving the signal correctly from the Arduino and is operating as intended.

 ## CONCLUSION